 The long term disability appeal process begins after an LTD claim has been wrongfully denied or terminated.
-LTD claims are most often cut-off after 24 months when the definition of “total disability” under the policy changes from “own occupation” to “any occupation.”
+LTD claims are most often cut-off after 24 months, when the definition of “total disability” under most policies changes from “own occupation” to “any occupation.”

 When you have two mandatory appeals, you will have two separate opportunities to (a) submit medical records to support your claim; (b) submit forms and/or letters from your treating physicians to support your claim; (c) poke holes in the insurance company’s “Peer Review” physician reports; (d) submit non-medical evidence in support of the claim (such as an affidavit or “day in the life” video; and (e) a legal brief outlining legal errors in the denial letter.

 Please note that if you have two “mandatory” appeals available to you in the administrative review process directly with the insurance company, you will have to go through both of these reviews before you can go to court and file a lawsuit in your claim.

 When to Appeal

 There are several key deadlines you must follow when you file a claim for disability insurance benefits: